bektas-sari/my-wp-theme/README.md

 ## 🛠️ Installation

 1. Download this repository as a ZIP file or clone it.
-2. Rename the folder to `my-wordpress-theme` if necessary.
+2. Rename the folder to `my-wp-theme` if necessary.
 3. Upload it to your WordPress installation:

    ```
-   wp-content/themes/my-wordpress-theme/
+   wp-content/themes/my-wp-theme/
    ```
 4. From your WordPress dashboard: